Jonathan Griffiths: Competitive Bodybuilder and Carnivore Dieter

-As a competitive body builder, Jonathan Griffiths brings a unique perspective to the carnivore diet.
-He engages in a sport that has very specific dietary challenges, and at 27 years old, his eating regimen calls for a whopping 5 meals a day.
+As a competitive bodybuilder, Jonathan Griffiths brings a unique perspective to the carnivore diet.
+He engages in a sport that has very specific dietary challenges, and at 27 years old, his eating regimen calls for a whopping five meals a day.

-After getting into fitness as a teenager, he ran the gauntlet of various diets—high-carb, low-fat, keto—but after trying each of them for several months, found they didn’t work and left him feeling worse off than before.
+After getting into fitness as a teenager, he ran the gauntlet of various diets—high-carb, low-fat, keto—but after trying each of them for several months, he found they didn’t work and left him feeling worse off than before.

 As he began pursuing the disciplined sport of bodybuilding, he came across the carnivore way of eating—and in trying it—Jonathan has experienced benefits way beyond that of his initial goal of merely building muscle.

 On the carnivore diet, however, that feeling of depression lifted, as well as many of the symptoms he experiences while being on the autistic spectrum—giving him the ability to “roll with the punches” and remain calm and focused when facing stressful situations.

-Eggs are a huge part of his diet, as well as dairy to help with the intake of calories needed to bulk up.
-When asked what the major difference was between his performance when on a typical “body builder diet” of chicken, rice and vegetables compared to the carnivore diet, he says “It’s like you can dig deeper within your body fat.
+Eggs are a huge part of his diet, as well as dairy, to help with the intake of calories needed to bulk up.
+When asked what the major difference was between his performance when on a typical “bodybuilder diet” of chicken, rice, and vegetables compared to the carnivore diet, he said, “It’s like you can dig deeper within your body fat.

 Jonathan is quick to point out that bodybuilding isn’t the healthiest of sports.
-He says some of the common side effects are an increase in blood pressure due to sheer muscle mass, as well as the tendency of many of the athletes to take unnecessary risks.
+He says some of the common side effects are an increase in blood pressure due to sheer muscle mass, as well as the tendency of many athletes to take unnecessary risks.

 Results are not typical.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.